bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

   </iframe>
 </div>

+Mechanically, the LED panel is a piece of FR4 screwed to the chassis of the machine.
+The front acrylic is [Chemcast Black LED plastic sheet](https://www.tapplastics.com/product/plastics/cut_to_size_plastic/black_led_sheet/668) from TAP Plastics, secured to the PCB with magnets epoxied to the back side of the acrylic into milled slots.
+These magnets attach to magnets epoxied to the frame, behind the PCB.
+This Chemcast plastic is apparently the same material as the [Adafruit Black LED Diffusion Acrylic](https://www.adafruit.com/product/4594), and it works exactly as advertised. _Somehow_, the Chemcast plastic turns the point source of an LED into a square at the surface of the machine.
+You can't photograph it, but in person it's _spectacular_.

 ### Blinky Software

 There are a few pre-programmed modes for this panel.
 Of course I had to implement Conway's Game of Life, but the real showstopper is the "Random and Pleasing" mode.
 This is the mode shown in Jurassic Park, and it's what MoMA turns on when they light up their machine.

 There are several sources _describing_ this mode, but no actual details on how it's _implemented_.
 I went for a 4094-bit LFSR (256 taps), and divided the display up into four columns of 1x16 'cells'.
 These cells are randomly assigned to shift left or shift right, and 256 unique taps are assigned to a particular 1x16 cell.

-Mechanically, the LED panel is a piece of FR4 screwed to the chassis of the machine.
-The front acrylic is [Chemcast Black LED plastic sheet](https://www.tapplastics.com/product/plastics/cut_to_size_plastic/black_led_sheet/668) from TAP Plastics, secured to the PCB with magnets epoxied to the back side of the acrylic into milled slots.
-These magnets attach to magnets epoxied to the frame, behind the PCB.
-This Chemcast plastic is apparently the same material as the [Adafruit Black LED Diffusion Acrylic](https://www.adafruit.com/product/4594), and it works exactly as advertised. _Somehow_, the Chemcast plastic turns the point source of an LED into a square at the surface of the machine.
-You can't photograph it, but in person it's _spectacular_.

-## Building My Thinking Machine
+## Homebrew Thinking Machine

 ![Unfolding a 4-dimensional tesseract](/images/ConnM/UnfoldingHoriz.png)